MultiSafepay/docs/content/integrations/woocommerce.md

 ### WooCommerce Checkout Blocks

 You can use the Checkout Blocks for WooCommerce to customize your checkout.
-Note: Only redirect payment methods are supported with this checkout at the moment.
+**⚠️ Note:** Only redirect payment methods are supported with this checkout at the moment.

 ## Surcharges